Cha Eun-woo

-Lee Dong-min (born March 30, 1997), known professionally as Cha Eun-woo (/ko/)), is a South Korean singer and actor.
+Lee Dong-min (born March 30, 1997), known professionally as Cha Eun-woo (/ko/), is a South Korean singer and actor.
 He is a member of the South Korean boy band Astro, and debuted as a solo artist with the extended play (EP) Entity in 2024.
-Cha made his acting debut in the film My Brilliant Life in 2014 and is known for his lead roles in Gangnam Beauty (2018), Rookie Historian Goo Hae-ryung (2019), True Beauty (2020–2021), Island (2022–2023), A Good Day to Be a Dog (2023–2024), and Wonderful World (2024).
+Cha made his acting debut in the film My Brilliant Life (2014) and gained widespread recognition through his lead roles in television series such as Gangnam Beauty (2018), Rookie Historian Goo Hae-ryung (2019), and True Beauty (2020–2021), the latter contributing to his international recognition as a figure of the Korean Wave.
+He has since starred in Island (2022–2023), A Good Day to Be a Dog (2023–2024), and Wonderful World (2024), and the film The First Ride (2025).
+He has received several accolades throughout his career and has been included in various notable lists, including Forbes Korea Power Celebrity, Forbes 30 Under 30, and Gallup Korea's actor rankings.

 Early life and education

-Cha was born on March 30, 1997, in Gunpo, South Korea.
+Cha Eun-woo was born Lee Dong-min on March 30, 1997, in Gunpo, South Korea.
+His stage name "Cha Eun-woo" was given by his agency and consists of the hanja characters Eun (銀) meaning "silver", and Woo (優), meaning "excellence".
 He has a younger brother.

+During his childhood, Cha aspired to become a doctor, prosecutor, or police officer.

-Cha attended Nungnae Elementary School, Suri Middle School, and Suri High School before graduating from Hanlim Multi Art School in 2016, focusing on broadcasting and entertainment in the acting arts department.
-He studied at Sungkyunkwan University, majoring in performing arts in the theater department.
+He attended Nungnae Elementary School, Suri Middle School, and Suri High School.
+In November 2015, he was accepted into Sungkyunkwan University through early admission in the department of acting.
+He graduated from Hanlim Multi Art School in February 2016, specializing in broadcasting and entertainment within the acting department.
+He later graduated from Sungkyunkwan University with a major in performing arts in the theater department.

 Career

 2013–2015: Career beginnings and acting debut

-Cha was discovered by a talent scout during a festival at his middle school and offered to cast him.
-Cha's training started during his first year of high school.
+Cha was discovered by a talent scout at a school festival and signed with Fantagio during his first year of high school to pursue acting.
+He was also offered a place in the company's idol trainee program, where he began training alongside his acting activities.

-He debuted as an actor in 2014 with a minor role in the film My Brilliant Life, starring Gang Dong-won and Song Hye-kyo.
-Due to his impact in the film, Cha as the rookie actor Lee Dong-min, was selected as model for Korean cosmetics brand Shara Shara.
-He was the fourth trainee to be officially introduced with the Fantagio i-Teen Photo Test Cut.
-In August 2015, Cha was cast as the lead in the web-drama To Be Continued with Kim Sae-ron.
+In 2014, while still a trainee under his real name Lee Dong-min, he appeared in a KBS news report on the K-pop training system.
+That same year, he made his acting debut with a minor role in the film My Brilliant Life, starring Gang Dong-won and Song Hye-kyo.
+His appearance in the film generated early public interest, leading to the creation of an online fan cafe dedicated to him.
+Due to the positive response, the rookie actor Lee was selected as the brand model for the Korean cosmetics Shara Shara.

+He was the fourth trainee to be officially introduced with the "Fantagio i-Teen Photo Test Cut".
+In August 2015, Cha was cast as the lead in the web drama To Be Continued with Kim Sae-ron.